betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 It is a [best practice](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) to keep PRs small.
 The smaller the better.
-When many changes are necessary as part of a major feature enhancement or a large refactoring effort, it is a best practice to spread the changes over multiple PRs, each one representing an independently useful, value-added contribution to the code base and which builds towards the ultimate enhancement or refactor goal.
+When many changes are necessary as part of a major feature enhancement or a large refactoring effort, it is a best practice to spread the changes over multiple PRs,

+**note to self**: some literature uses the concept of a "reviewable unit" to try to be more workflow agnostic.
+A reviewable unit could be a PR, a commit, a patch or diff.

+ each one representing
+an independently useful, value-added contribution to the code base and which builds towards the ultimate enhancement or refactor goal.
 But, planning and implementing large software changes in this way is not always easily possible and even when it is,